 A private citizen has offered an additional $5,000 reward for information the leads to the return of Celina Cass, who was last seen in her home on Monday evening.

 "We are still aggressively, aggressively searching and hoping to bring Celina Cass home," FBI Supervisory Special Agent Kieran Ramsay said in a news conference on Saturday.

-In addition to the FBI, the Royal Canadian Mounted Police joined the search effort this week, and on Friday the Connecticut River was lowered to aid a helicopter search for evidence of Celina's whereabouts.
+In addition to the FBI, the Royal Canadian Mounted Police have joined the search effort this week, and on Friday the Connecticut River was lowered to aid in a helicopter search for evidence of Celina's whereabouts.

 The home that Celina Cass shares with her mother, sister, and stepfather is a mile from the Canadian border.

 Fox News reported that police had cordoned off the home, and Celina's family and the other occupants of the converted apartment building have been relocated while investigators searched phone and computer records.

 ABC News obtained court records showing that Celina's stepfather, Wednell Noys, has an arrest record for violating a restraining order and threatening his ex-girlfriend.
 In 2003, he was forcibly committed to a hospital with a diagnosis of schizophrenia.

 CNN affiliate WMUR reported that Celina's mother and stepfather told authorities the girl was gone when they went to wake her up Tuesday morning.

 The Boston Herald reported that police officers were seen on Wednesday taking photographs of the interior of a red pickup truck parked across the street from Celina's home.
 Officers moved official vehicles in front of the pickup truck to obstruct media photographers' attempts to capture images.